Morse Homology for the Yang-Mills Gradient Flow: Transversality

-\begin{thm}[Transversality] The horizontal differential $d_u\F$ of the map $\F$ is surjective for every $u\in\F^{-1}(0)$. \end{thm} We give a proof in section \ref{sec:Surjectivitylinoperators}.
-Assuming Theorem \ref{thm:linsurjetivederef} for now, it follows from the implicit function theorem that the universal moduli space $\mathcal M^{\univ}(\mathcal C^-,\mathcal C^+)$ is a smooth Banach manifold.
-Let $\pi:\mathcal M^{\univ}(\mathcal C^-,\mathcal C^+)\to Y$ denote the projection to the second factor.
-It is a smooth Fredholm map whose index is given by the Fredholm index of $\mathcal D_A$.
-Hence we may apply to $\pi$ the Sard-Smale theorem for Fredholm maps between Banach manifolds, cf. the book \cite[Theorem 3.6.15]{Abraham}, from which it follows that the set of regular values
+We temporarily use the notation $\mathcal M(\mathcal C^-,\mathcal C^+;\mathcal V)$ for the moduli space as in \eqref{modulispace}, defined with respect to the fixed perturbation $\V\in Y^a$.
+From Theorem \ref{thm:linsurjetivederef} and the implicit function theorem it follows that the universal moduli space $\mathcal M^{\univ}(\mathcal C^-,\mathcal C^+)$ is a smooth Banach manifold.
+Let $\pi\colon\mathcal M^{\univ}(\mathcal C^-,\mathcal C^+)\to Y^a$ denote the projection to the second factor.
+Because $\mathcal D_A$ is Fredholm (Theorem \ref{thm:Fredholmtheorem}), $d_u\F$ is surjective (Theorem \ref{thm:linsurjetivederef}), and the map $v\mapsto\nabla v(A)$ is bounded (cf.~the preceding paragraph) we have the following two facts.
+Both follow from part (ii) of \cite[Proposition 3.3]{Weber0}.
+First, the map $\pi$ is a smooth Fredholm map whose index is given by the Fredholm index of $\mathcal D_A$.
+Second, the closed subspace $\ker d_u\F$ admits a topological complement in $\Z^{\delta,p}\times Y^a$.
+Hence we may apply to $\pi$ the Sard--Smale theorem for Fredholm maps between Banach manifolds, cf.~the book \cite[Theorem 3.6.15]{Abraham}, from which it follows that the set of regular values

-is residual in $Y$.
-Hence in particular, there exists a regular value $\mathcal V^{\reg}\in\mathcal R$ in every arbitrarily small ball $B_{\eps}(0)$ (with respect to the norm on $Y$) around zero.
+is residual in $Y^a$.
+Hence in particular, there exists a regular value $\mathcal V^{\reg}\in\mathcal R$ in every arbitrarily small ball $B_{\eps}(0)$ (with respect to the norm on $Y^a$) around zero.
 For every such $\mathcal V^{\reg}$, the moduli space $\mathcal M(\mathcal C^-,\mathcal C^+;\mathcal V^{\reg})$ is a submanifold of $\mathcal M^{\univ}(\mathcal C^-,\mathcal C^+)$ of dimension equal to $\ind\mathcal D_A$.